Spina bifida care at Mayo Clinic

 Mayo Clinic's pediatric experts provide the highest quality care for children with spina bifida and any complications.

-When a spina bifida diagnosis is made before birth, after a comprehensive evaluation, Mayo Clinic experts may offer in utero spina bifida surgery to a pregnant woman.
-This complex procedure involves a team from several Mayo Clinic specialties, including pediatric neurosurgeons, specialists in obstetrics and gynecology, and specialists from the Fetal Care Center.
+When a spina bifida diagnosis is made before birth, the mother will need a comprehensive evaluation to determine treatment options.
+Mayo Clinic experts may offer in utero spina bifida surgery.
+This complex procedure involves a team from several Mayo Clinic specialties, including pediatric neurosurgeons, specialists in obstetrics and gynecology, and maternal and fetal medicine specialists.

 Using ultrasound as a guide, surgeons expose the pregnant mother's uterus surgically, open the uterus, repair the baby's spinal cord and close the mother's incision.
 When done by the experienced specialists at Mayo Clinic, prenatal surgery typically results in significantly less disability for the child with spina bifida.

 In utero spina bifida surgery